efememdb/EFEMemDB/README.md

 When you are using extensively the database, you will have many keys.
 Using space names will facilitate you the organization and the search of the keys.

-If you want to remember the space names that you are using, simply execute the `spaces()` command:
+If you want to remember the space names that you are using, simply execute the following command:

 `efemem.spaces();`